CrossTheRoadElec/Phoenix5-Documentation/source/ch06_PrepRobot.rst

 If everything is working, the Phoenix Initialization message can be found.

-.. note:: This message will not appear after subsequent “soft” deploy (LabVIEW RAM-only temporary deploys).
+.. note:: This message will not appear after subsequent "soft" deploy (LabVIEW RAM-only temporary deploys).

 .. image:: img/prep-rc-3.png